 Whether you are in the market to buy a new set of wheels or you are interested in refinancing your existing vehicle, you may have your eye focused on one key figure.
-The monthly payment associated with your auto loan is your regular financial obligation associated with your loan.
+The monthly payment associated with your auto loan is your regular financial obligation related to your loan.
 Many car owners and car buyers are most concerned with finding a car loan with a manageable monthly payment rather than other factors like the term of their auto loan.
 So what steps can you take today to reduce your monthly auto loan payment?

 Review Your Credit Rating